Yemen Observer: 2006 cartoon thumbnails and blasphemy trial

-On 4 February 2006, the Yemen Observer published two articles on Muslim reactions to the Danish cartoons depicting Muhammad.
-The articles were accompanied by photographs showing 20-30,000 Yemeni women demonstrating against the cartoons, and empty shelves in a Sanaá supermarket with a sign informing customers that Danish products had been withdrawn.
+On 4 February 2006, the Yemen Observer published two articles on Muslim reactions to the Danish cartoons depicting the Islamic Prophet Muhammad.
+The articles were accompanied by photographs showing 20-30,000 Yemeni women demonstrating against the cartoons, and empty shelves in a Sana’a supermarket with a sign informing customers that Danish products had been withdrawn.
 Also included were crossed-out thumbnail images of three of the Danish cartoons.

 On 11 February 2006, former chief editor Mohammed Al-Asadi was arrested on charges of offending Islam.
 He was released on bail on 22 February 2006.
 In a trial that began on 23 February 2006, prosecution lawyers called for al-Asadi to be sentenced to death, for the paper to be closed and for all of its assets to be confiscated.
 Al-Asadi denied all charges and his defence team argued that the thumbnail images were accompanied by articles that condemned the cartoons and reported reactions from across the Islamic world.
 The prosecution claimed that the charges rested on the pictures alone, and that the accompanying articles should not be taken into account.
 After his release, Al-Asadi founded the Yemen Mirror.

 During the trial and for nearly six months afterward, the Yemen Observer had its license to publish suspended by Yemen's Ministry of Information, but its staff continued to produce material and publish it on the paper's website.

-Yemen's Youth Revolution
+Yemen's Revolution

-The outbreak of the Youth Revolution in Yemen on 3 February 2011 affected the Yemen Observer, too.
+The outbreak of the Yemeni revolution in Yemen on 3 February 2011 affected the Yemen Observer, too.
 Particularly critical articles on the policy of Ali Abdullah Saleh and the often violent and brutal crackdowns on unarmed demonstrators brought trouble to the journalists.